apache/fluo-recipes/docs/cfm.md

 The following code snippets show how to use this recipe for wordcount.
 The first step is to configure it before initializing Fluo.
 When initializing an ID is needed.
 This ID is used in two ways.
 First, the ID is used as a row prefix in the table.
 Therefore nothing else should use that row range in the table.
-Second, the ID is used in generating configuration keys associated with the instance of the Collision Free Map.
+Second, the ID is used in generating configuration keys.

 The following snippet shows how to configure a collision free map.